juliaguida/oystercard/pills/git.md

 cd ~/Projects/command-line-practice
 ```

-and then do the same there: some changes, commits and pushes to github.
+and then do the same there: some changes, commits and pushes to Github.

 ### Cloning repositories from Github